 So should Gibson’s Antisemitism prevent him from making a movie about the Maccabees?
 That’s kind of a hypothetical question because it was Gibson who brought the picture to Warner Brothers.
-He first said he wanted to make it when he was promoting the Passion of the Christ.
-At the time he told Sean Hannity that it was a good story, kind of like a western.
-The real question is once the movie is made, will Jews come out and see it?
+He first said he wanted to make it when he was promoting the Passion of Christ.
+At the time, he told Sean Hannity that it was a good story, kind of like a western.
+The real question is, once the movie is made, will Jews come out and see it?

 “Warner Bros. is making a terrible mistake,” Hier says, adding, “most of the people that are going to come to a film about Judah Maccabee are the Jewish community.
 Surely they know the Jewish communities are not going to come to this film.”

 I am not as sure as Rabbi Hier is that Jews will stay home.
-As a people Jews are quick to forgive, Israel considers PA President Abbas a moderate despite the fact that he was one of the people responsible for the Sbarro bombing, American Jews still support Barack Obama despite his anti-Israel policies.
-In the end the good Rabbi will be very disappointed to learn how many Jews will see the movie.
+As a people Jews are quick to forgive, Israel considers PA President Abbas a moderate even though he was one of the people responsible for the Sbarro bombing, American Jews still support Barack Obama despite his anti-Israel policies.
+In the end, the good Rabbi will be very disappointed to learn how many Jews will see the movie.

 More than his Anti-Semitic history, I am not sure that Gibson has the background to appreciate the real story of the Maccabees.
-Gibson is a passionate member of the Catholic Traditionalist movement, a minority Catholic sect that rejects the reforms of the Second Vatican Council in 1964-65 – in particular the abolition of the Latin Mass.
+Gibson is a passionate member of the Catholic Traditionalist movement.
+This minority Catholic sect rejects the reforms of the Second Vatican Council in 1964-65.
+In particular, the abolition of the Latin Mass.
 Part of the traditional Latin Mass that Gibson so fiercely believes in is about the conversion of the Jews.
 The prayer reads: “Let us pray also for the Jews, that the Lord our God may take the veil from their hearts and that they also may acknowledge our Lord Jesus Christ.”
 It also refers to their “blindness” and prays for them to be “delivered from their darkness.”

 This is a direct conflict with the story of the Maccabees who fought against conversion.
-Only part of the Hanukah story was the Maccabees fight for getting the Greeks out of Israel, and the cleansing and dedication of the Temple.
+Only part of the Hanukah story was the Maccabees’ fight for getting the Greeks out of Israel and the cleansing and dedication of the Temple.
 The Maccabees fought a civil war against other Jews.
-Judah and the boys were fighting Jews who had turned away from their faith by combining it with Greek/Hellenistic practices (or in some cases abandoning the Jewish faith totally).
-The resulting assimilation caused a loss of Jewish faith and tradition, and finally laws against practicing Jewish ritual.
+Judah and the boys were fighting Jews who had turned away from their faith by combining it with Greek/Hellenistic practices (or, in some cases abandoning the Jewish faith totally).
+The resulting assimilation caused a loss of Jewish faith and tradition, and finally, laws against practicing Jewish rituals.

-Sadly in many way’s this story about a war against assimilation of the Jewish people has become the most assimilated of Jewish holidays.
+Sadly, in many ways, this story about a war against the assimilation of the Jewish people has become the most assimilated of Jewish holidays.
 Too many treat this holiday as a “Jewish Christmas,” the exact opposite of what the Maccabee story is all about.